mattermost/docs/source/deployment/ldap-group-constrained-team-channel.rst

 Add or Remove Groups from Teams
 ----------

 Once the management of the team is converted to be managed by synchronized groups, a team or system admininstrator can add additional groups from **Main Menu > Add Groups to Team**.
 This will add users on the next AD/LDAP synchronization and any new users to the group will be added to the team on subsequent synchronizations.
+Team Admins will be prevented from changing the team to public by enabling **Team Settings > Allow any user with an account on this server to join this team**.

 Team or system administrators can also remove groups from a team from **Main Menu > Manage Groups**.
 This will disassociate the group from the team.
 Users are removed on the next AD/LDAP synchronization.